jamielsharief/chronos/README.md

 Chronos Database Backup and Restore provides easy and painless backups of your MySQL, Postgres and Sqlite databases.

+Each process, wether dumping, compression or encryption is handled by the specific binary application and then the relevant extension is appened to the output filename.
+For example, `chronos` does not compress using `gpg` nor encrypt with `7zip`.
+This means the trail on how backups were created can easily be followed, and thus can be unpacked without `chronos`, if needed.

 ## Requirements

 - `mysqldump` if you are going to backup MySQL databases